UCSD-ECEMAE-148/fall-2024-final-project-team-03/README.md

 The base image pulled from Docker Hub for our project development contained the UCSD Robocar module ran on a Linux OS (Ubuntu 20.04).
 The Robocar module, consisting of several submodules using ROS/ROS2, was originally developed by Dominic Nightingale, a UC San Diego graduate student.
 His framework was built for use with a wide variety of sensors and actuation methods on scale autonomous vehicles, providing the ability to easily control a car-like robot while enabling the robot to simultaneously perform autonomous tasks.

 #### DonkeyCar AI
-For our early quarter course deliverables we used DonkeyCar to train a car in driving autonomous laps around a track in a simulated environment.
+For our early quarter course deliverables, we used DonkeyCar to train a car in driving autonomous laps around a track in a simulated environment.
 We used Deep Learning to record visual data of driving on a simulated track and trained the car with the data to then race on a remote server.
 This helped us to prepare for training our physical car on an outdoor track with computer vision.

 <!-- Authors -->
 ## Authors